Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 Plan tier and a setup checklist for an accounting firm

-The plan tier is the first decision: only Team and Enterprise carry the “not trained on by default” commitment plus the admin controls a firm needs.
-A safe rollout is then short: scope to one client folder, keep “ask before acting” on for client books, write a usage policy, turn on OpenTelemetry monitoring, have a CPA sign off on filings, and check the vendor terms against CPA and CRA duties.
+The plan tier is the first decision: per Anthropic’s plan lineup, only Team ($25 USD monthly, $20 USD annual, 5-seat minimum) and Enterprise carry the “not trained on by default” commitment a firm needs.
+A safe rollout: scope to one client folder, keep “ask before acting” on for client books, write a usage policy, turn on OpenTelemetry monitoring, and have a CPA sign off on filings.

 Get a CISSP-led review of how AI tools reach your client books →